-The Erasmus+ Master Loan is currently available in France, Spain, the UK, Turkey, and Luxembourg.
-The loan is to help Masters students with their living and tuition costs when studying in a country other than where they live or where they took their first degree.
+The Erasmus+ Master Loan is to help Masters students with their living and tuition costs when studying in a country other than where they live or where they took their first degree.
 The terms of the loan include:

 - no need to provide collateral when applying for the loan;